 The ordered pomade is the heavy hold petro (oil) based pomade.
 I quote Michael: ‘After extensive testing, the heavy was created to create a longer-lasting hold for even the toughest of hair.
 This pomade will hold your hair all day long even in the sun.’

 Michael makes use of a few preservatives: phenoxyethanol, caprylyl glycol and sorbic acid plus the solid antioxidant vitamin E oil.
 Preservatives are normally used for water based products to combat yeasts, bacteria and molds.
 Michael played safe and used them to prolong shelf life and made them more resistant to environmental circumstances.
-A very client-friendly approach in my opinion, who doesn’t want his pomade to last longer, for sure when having a big collection.
+A very client-friendly approach for those who want their pomade to last longer.
 The natural vitamin E helps to avoid it getting nasty but is no real preservative on itself.

 Tobacco and bay leaf.
 When opening the jar, I couldn’t put my finger on the scent.
 It smells kind of fresh, a bit soapy and tart.
 In the hair: very present breezes.
-Don’t like this scent.
-This is just my opinion.
+Don’t like the scent.

 Medium according to the brewer.
 I give it a notch below medium.
 Shine doesn’t go away.